What Is an Asthma Attack?

-1) Keep Calm -Try to remain as calm as possible while having an asthma attack.
+1) Keep Calm - Stay as calm as possible while having an asthma attack.
 Stress and anxiety can worsen the symptoms.
-While waiting for the symptoms to subside or waiting for a medical team to arrive, it may be helpful to play some music or turn on the television which can make the patient feel calm.
+While waiting for the symptoms to subside or for a medical team to arrive, it may be helpful to play some music or turn on the television to make the patient calm down.

 2) Sitting Upright - If the person is sitting in an upright position, it helps to keep their airways open so the breathing will be as unobstructed as possible.
-Be sure to avoid lying down while having an asthma attack, as this can worsen the symptoms.
+Avoid lying down during an asthma attack, as this can worsen the symptoms.

-3) Identify and Eliminate the Trigger - At some point, triggers are pretty inevitable and will be encountered in life.
+3) Identify and Eliminate the Trigger - At some point, triggers are inevitable and will be encountered in life.
 If the history of an asthma attack is known, get away from the trigger or remove the trigger, if possible.
 This will help in keeping asthma from becoming further aggravated.
-If it is not possible to completely remove or move from the asthma trigger, try breathing through the shirt or something similar that can filter the air that you are receiving.
-The list of potential asthma triggers is lengthy; some are pollen, mold, feathers, animal dander, certain foods, dust mites, smoke, exercise, dirt, gasses, illness, stress, cold weather, or windy weather, and even Acetaminophen.
+If it is impossible to completely remove or move from the asthma trigger, try breathing through the shirt or something similar that can filter the air you are receiving.
+The potential asthma triggers are lengthy; some are pollen, mold, feathers, animal dander, certain foods, dust mites, smoke, exercise, dirt, gasses, illness, stress, cold weather, or windy weather, and even Acetaminophen.

-4) Focus On Breathing - There are different breathing methods to practice that may also help in reducing asthma symptoms, and it will be helpful during an asthma attack as well.
+4) Focus On Breathing - There are different breathing methods to practice that may also help reduce asthma symptoms, and it will also be helpful during an asthma attack.

-Buteyko's Method - This method teaches how to breathe slowly and calmly through the nose instead of the mouth.
-By using this technique, the air in the body will stay warm and moist.
+- Buteyko's Method - This method teaches how to breathe slowly and calmly through the nose instead of the mouth.
+Using this technique, the air in the body will stay warm and moist.
 This will help the airways to become less sensitive while breathing.

-Papworth's Method -This technique uses relaxation and breathing exercises to help in learning special breath patterns.
+- Papworth's Method -This technique uses relaxation and breathing exercises to help in learning special breath patterns.
 This method encourages more relaxed breathing and keeps us aware of the muscles used in taking air in.
 For example, some people use their diaphragm and nose instead of their chest and mouth.
-The Papworth method also teaches how to alter breathing according to the activity a person is doing.
+The Papworth method also teaches how to alter breathing according to a person's activity.